 Planning for different scenarios helps you know whether your small business could survive a specific crisis.

 This is especially important to do now, in uncertain economic times, with many analysts predicting a recession in 2023.

-Trovata can help by allowing you to run projections with user-defined growth rates and variables.
+Financial planning with Trovata’s software solution can help by allowing you to run projections with user-defined growth rates and variables.
 This way, you can see where your business would be if a Covid-19 sized pandemic hits, and you lose access to specific suppliers, for example.
-Trovata’s tagging system helps with this.
+Trovata’s user-friendly tagging system helps streamline this.

 “By tagging certain vendors/transactions/amounts, you can build full cash forecast, partial cash forecast, individual vendor forecasts, or anything else you might want.”– Jonathan, a Senior Treasury Analyst of a healthcare company